okpy/ok/documentation/models.md

 ```

-# Messages
+### Messages
 Messages are what the OK Client sends to the server according to the variety of protocols the client supports.
 The server must accept whatever the client sends and store it.
 The contents of the message is a serialized JSON object.

 Example Messages from the ok-client:

- messages:

- { "file\_contents": {"'ok.py: "import ok"}, "analytics": {'q1': []} }
+> { "file\_contents": {"'ok.py: "import ok"}, "analytics": {'q1': []} }

 ```python
 class Message(db.Model, TimestampMixin):